William Lander

-William Lander (May 8, 1817 – January 8, 1868) was a prominent North Carolina politician.
+William Lander (May 8, 1817 – January 8, 1868) was a North Carolina politician.
 He was born in County Tipperary, Ireland, eldest son of Samuel and Eliza Miller Lander.
 Samuel Lander emigrated to Boston in 1818.
 A few years later Eliza, William, and his older sister Anne also came to America.
 The family moved southward and by about 1825 had settled in Lincoln County, North Carolina.

 Education

 William was educated at the Lincolnton Academy and then attended the Methodist school in Cokesbury, South Carolina.
 In 1839 he married Sarah Tillman Connor of Cokesbury.
 He returned to Lincolnton and read law with Col. James R. Dodge.

 Career

 Soon after his admission to the bar, Mr. Lander was elected county solicitor.
 In 1852 he became a state legislator and was a leader in the Democratic Party's effort to remove land ownership as a condition of suffrage.
 In that same year the Legislature elected him Solicitor for his judicial district.